 SYDNEY BAEDKE

-Noted by Opera Canada as a "rising star to watch", Alberta-born soprano Sydney Baedke has been described as possessing an “impressively rich” and "exquisitely lyric" instrument (London Unattached, The Guardian).
-Her career has seen emerging and principal artist engagements across Canada, the United States, and Europe.
-Lauded as “a singer to be reckoned with” (Times Colonist), she is making a name for herself as an artist of distinction in a wide breadth of repertoire.
+Noted by Opera Canada as a "rising star to watch", Alberta-born soprano Sydney Baedke has made operatic and symphonic debuts across Canada, the United States, and Europe to consistent critical acclaim.
+Described as possessing an “impressively rich” and "exquisitely lyric" instrument (London Unattached, The Guardian), she is making a name for herself as “a singer to be reckoned with” across a wide breadth of repertoire (Times Colonist).

-Recent appearances include her role and company debut as a “well-projected, vocally pure, and moving” Contessa Almaviva (Opera News) for Pacific Opera Victoria’s Le Nozze di Figaro, and Ma Zegner in Mazzoli’s Proving Up with Ammolite Opera.
-She also appeared as the soprano soloist in Bruckner’s Te Deum in her Calgary Philharmonic Orchestra debut, appeared in concert at Carnegie Hall and the Rockport Chamber Music Festival, and won 1st prize in Edmonton Opera’s prestigious Rumbold Vocal Prize Competition.
-This upcoming season, she returns to Montréal’s Maison Symphonique for her role debut as Liu in Puccini’s Turandot, joins the Windsor Symphony for Handel’s Messiah, and the Hamilton Philharmonic Orchestra for a concert presentation of Mozart’s Don Giovanni.
+Recent appearances include her role and company debut as a “well-projected, vocally pure, and moving” Contessa Almaviva (Opera News) for Pacific Opera Victoria’s Le Nozze di Figaro, Ma Zegner in Mazzoli’s Proving Up with Ammolite Opera, and Gertrudis in the German premiere production of Reznicek's Till Eulenspiegel with Theater für Niedersachsen.
+She also appeared as the soprano soloist in Bruckner’s Te Deum in her Calgary Philharmonic Orchestra debut, appeared in recitals at Carnegie Hall and the Rockport Chamber Music Festival, and won 1st prize in Edmonton Opera’s prestigious Rumbold Vocal Prize Competition.
+In the 2025/2026 season she returns to Montréal’s Maison Symphonique for her role debut as Liu in Puccini’s Turandot, joins the Windsor Symphony for Handel’s Messiah, and sings Donna Anna in the Hamilton Philharmonic Orchestra’s presentation of Mozart’s Don Giovanni.
+She recently completed a busy competition season, competing as a Quarter-Finalist in the 2025 iterations of the International Stanisław Moniuszko & the Queen Sonja Singing Competitions, and advancing to the semi-final rounds of the Paris Opera & International Hans Gabor Belvedere Singing Competitions.

 Not to be altered or copied without permission.